5 things to know about Medigap plan options:

 What Is the Best Medigap Plan?

-- The next most popular plan is Plan G. 13% of all Medigap beneficiaries were enrolled in Plan G in 2017.
+- The next most popular plan is Plan G. 27% of all Medigap beneficiaries are enrolled in Plan G.2

-The following table shows how popular each of the 10 standardized plans were in 2017.
+The following table shows the popularity of each of the 10 standardized Medigap plans.

 |Rank||Plan||Share of total*|